-I know the Barclays Aviator Red card isn’t “technically” a discontinued card since you can still apply for it when visiting airports and when flying on American’s airplanes.
+I know the Barclays Aviator Red card isn’t “technically” a discontinued card since you can still apply for it.
 However, my version isn’t one you can reapply for today.

 This card was originally the US Airways Mastercard.
 When American merged with US Airways, the card was rebranded as the Aviator Red.

-The special thing about this card for me is that when I signed up for it, I managed to get in for an offer that provided 10,000 miles on each card anniversary.
+The unique thing about this card for me is that when I signed up for it, I managed to get in for an offer that provided 10,000 miles on each card anniversary.
 So I’m paying $95 for 10,000 points every year.
-The card still provides benefits like the first checked bag for free and a 10% rebate on award travel.
-We have plenty of American points and no use to redeem them but we also fly American a bit (even if they don’t let us bring our rollaboard bag without a fight, more than once) so the free bag perk comes in handy.
+The card still provides benefits like the first checked bag for free.
+We have plenty of American points and no use to redeem them, but we also fly American a bit (even if they don’t let us bring our rollaboard bag without a fight, more than once), so the free bag perk comes in handy.
 I’ve also called several years for a retention offer and Barclays waived the annual fee (and still paid the 10,000 miles).

 American Express Optima Platinum Card

 It does earn membership rewards points at one point per dollar spent.
 For a while, it was worthwhile to keep because I was able to sign up for AMEX offers with this card (until AMEX shut down adding offers to multiple cards).
-For now, I only keep it because the long account history helps my credit rating and I’m also able to transfer some of my credit line to this card if I’m looking to cancel one of my other AMEX cards.
-Eventually it will go away but for now, I keep it for sentimental reasons.
+It occasionally will get offers targeted to this card that I don’t see on my AMEX co-brand cards, so it does have some value.
+For now, the only other reasons I keep it are because the long account history helps my credit rating, and I’m also able to transfer some of my credit lines to this card if I’m looking to cancel one of my other AMEX cards.
+Eventually, it will go away, but for now, I keep it for sentimental reasons.

 Four examples and four different reasons to keep a discontinued credit card.
-You could categorize the reasons as followed:
+You could categorize the reasons as follows:

 - Benefits not provided by the replacement card

-- Negative impact of applying for a new card
+- The negative impact of applying for a new card

 - Length of account history (negative credit score impact if closed)